 Traditional review platforms are not the only place where people read and leave feedback.
 There are a multitude of channels that you should be keeping an eye on for positive and negative reviews, including comments on Instagram, Facebook page reviews, and videos published on YouTube, to name just a few.

-Monitoring and responding to online reviews is vital to your business’s success but it’s not the only ingredient in online reputation management.
+Monitoring and responding to online reviews is vital to your business’s success but it’s not the only ingredient in Review Management Service.
 It’s also about where and how you rank in search engines.
 There’s a joke in digital marketing: If you want to hide a dead body, put it on the second page of Google search results.
 If when searching for your business, a potential customer doesn’t find you on the first page, then you might as well be dead to them.
 Another scenario is that they do find your business on the first page but in association with a negative topic or outdated, unfair content.
 As mentioned earlier, you could lose up to 92% of potential customers with a result like that.

 This is where “content is King” comes in, and where it’s time to get creative.
 There are four overarching categories of content that affect your online reputation in the Search Engine Results Pages (SERPs): paid, earnt, shared and owned.
 The degree to which you control content varies in each of these categories but you do have the power to affect each.
 Whether it be creating Google Ads (paid), sending out press releases to encourage articles to be written about your business (earnt), posting videos to your social media channels (shared) or writing fresh content for your business website’s blog (owned), creating content is an essential part of managing your online reputation.